ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 template: logorb
 # Role of FOSS Foundations

-Foundations can be an independent home for open source projects.
+Foundations serve as an independent home for multiple projects.

-Why is this important?

 What services do Foundations provide?

 ???

-For small projects, this is a regular struggle - keeping a project alive over time, ensuring fixes are made, drawing in new contributors, or keeping the CI/CD pipelines running..
+As your project grows, how do you keep up with all those other tasks around maintaining a community, a website, dealing with endless streams of bugs or user questions?
+How do you draw in new contributors to help out with the growing chores around popular projects?

-Thus, we have FOSS foundations, like Apache, Linux, Eclipse, Software Freedom Conservancy, and now many others.
-These foundations can scale up all the non-software engineering a larger project needs - like fundraising, legal, infrastructure, governance and mentoring support.
+This is whereFOSS foundations, like Apache, Linux, Eclipse, Software Freedom Conservancy, and others shine - these foundations help provide the playbook and expertise for scaling up all the non-software engineering a larger project needs - like fundraising, legal, infrastructure, governance and mentoring support.

 ---